-Our Sages say that the merit of Aharon Hakohen brought the anaei hakavod.
-Special clouds of glory accompanied the Jewish nation in its wanderings through the desert.
-When Aharon died these clouds disappeared.
+Our Sages say that the merit of Aharon Hakohen brought the ananei hakavod, the special clouds of glory that accompanied the Jewish nation in its wanderings through the desert.
+When Aharon died, these clouds disappeared.
 After the clouds departed, Amalek attacked.
 What was the spiritual connection between Aharon and the clouds of glory?

 The clouds of glory provided a form of cover for the Bnei Yisrael in the desert.
 A gentile in the desert would see only clouds when the Jewish nation walked by him.
 The Jews were walking inside the clouds of glory and were thereby concealed.
-Just as Aharon's kedusha was a private and personal inner kedusha, the clouds that his zchus brought to the nation shared this sense of privacy with the Jewish people.
-The Jewish people also have an external kedusha, visible to all.
-The clouds of glory though, emphasized and concealed their inner private kedusha, not to be seen by the rest of the world.
-These were the ananei hakavod that surrounded the Jewish people in the zchus of Aharon.
+Just as Aharon's kedusha was private and personal, the clouds that his zechus brought to the nation shared this sense of privacy with the Jewish People.
+The Jewish People also have an external kedusha, visible to all.
+The clouds of glory, though, emphasized and concealed their inner, private kedusha, not to be seen by the rest of the world.
+These were the ananei hakavod that surrounded the Jewish People in the zechus of Aharon.

 This is an important concept in order to understand the Jewish relationship with the rest of the world.
 There is a part of our being and mission that is exposed and visible.
 It should be shared with the rest of the world.
 We should speak publicly of Jewish kindness and generosity.
 We should share this holiness with the rest of the world.
 We can be proud of Jewish charity in the United States and in the rest of the world.
-For example, there are many hospitals with Jewish names, like Mt Sinai and Maimonides that were built with Jewish charity.
-This is a an expression of our kedusha chitzonis, our external holiness.
+For example, there are many hospitals with Jewish names, like Mt.
+Sinai and Maimonides, that were built with Jewish charity.
+This is an expression of our kedusha chitzonis, our external holiness.